NEW Stick Finder:

 Be aware that different manufacturers may size their jerseys differently.
 Spend a moment researching the sizing chart for your desired jersey manufacturer.

 Next, measure from the top of your shoulder pad to the hip.
 This number is your length, typically the B measurement on a size chart.
-Players tend to know whether they prefer a longer jersey, but this B measurement is also an important one—do you want your jersey to hang below your waist?
+Players tend to know whether they prefer a longer jersey, but this B measurement is also an important one for fans to consider: Do you want your jersey to hang below your waist?
 How far?
 For example, some women like to wear a hockey jersey like a short dress and thus will want a long "B" measurement, though a similarly ultra-long jersey might look silly on someone else.

 Finally, obtain your hockey jersey sleeve length.
-With arms extended to the sides, measure from the center of the back of the neck to the wrist.
-This is the "C" measurement on most sizing charts.
+With arms extended to the sides, measure from the center of the back of your neck to the wrist.
+This number is the C measurement on most sizing charts.
 If you're buying your own jersey for team play, make sure you know whether your team uses a ¾ or full-length sleeve.

 Now that you have your measurements, compare them to those on the manufacturer's sizing chart and make your selection.
 If you're buying a jersey for fashion, the measuring process is the same, but you'll make adjustments for the look you want.

 For the player, a team jersey is part of the overall equipment package: It should fit loosely over the protective gear and be baggy enough to provide unrestricted movement.
 The sleeves are supposed to be short if your team requires ¾ sleeves, but the sleeves will be regular length otherwise.